tiger-server/tiger/docs/plugin.md

 ### Distributed modules

 Set `distributed: true` and a stable `id` on any module to turn it into a distributed worker.
-Configure `distributed.redisUrl` (or `TIGER_DISTRIBUTED_REDIS_URL`) so Tiger instances can coordinate through Redis.
+Configure the top-level `distributed` block and pick a driver:

+- `driver: "postgres"` (plus `DATABASE_URL`) enables the full multi-node queue/state registry backed by Postgres + Sequelize.
+- `driver: "level"` keeps everything local on disk, which is useful when developing on one machine.

 Each node:

-- pushes new work into the module’s Redis queue instead of executing immediately,
+- pushes new work into the distributed queue instead of executing immediately,
-- pulls jobs from that queue and updates the shared module state stored in Redis,
+- pulls jobs from that queue and updates the shared module state stored via the persistence provider,
-- heartbeats into a registry so stalled jobs are reassigned if a node goes offline for more than 10 s.
+- heartbeats into the registry so stalled jobs are reassigned if a node goes offline for more than 10 s.

 ```ts
 await tiger.define({